 - I do this next one at home as well as at work.
 Spend 3-5 minutes tidying up and putting things where they belong.

 - Sit down and actually take your lunch.
 You’ll be more productive the rest of the day if you take that much-needed break.
 Talk to colleagues about other things besides school.

 - Stay focused while at work and try not to stop and talk too much.
 It makes a huge difference in how much you can get done!

 - Scale back on the homework.

 - Choose one night a week to stay late and prep for the next week.
 For the rest of the week, leave right after school.

 - If it isn’t a vital piece of paper, toss/recycle it.

 - Lastly, do something for yourself.
 Personally, I make sure to get a monthly massage.
 It helps me tremendously.
-For you it may be getting a pedicure, or buying new top.
+For you, it may be getting a pedicure or buying a new top.
 Find something you like and put it in your monthly schedule.

 This is one of my favorite sayings and is so true.

-Hopefully you’ve got a few new ideas to get the year started off.
+Hopefully, you’ve got a few new ideas to get the year started.
 Remember, every day is a new start!